TVs are a popular appliance we all want to put in our homes. Initially, they were for just watching your favorite shows.

 3. Unplug After Use

 No, don’t just turn it off.
 Make sure to unplug your TV after you’re done using it.
-That’s because even when it’s turned off, your TV is still using power as long as it’s still connected to power.
+That’s because even when it’s turned off, your TV still uses power as long as it’s connected to power.
 That’s why you will still see some light coming from it.

 4. Use Sleep Timer